EleanaGrimshaw/unity-basic-training/step-by-step/DataVisualization.md

 ![Image](https://github.com/EleanaGrimshaw/unity-basic-training/blob/master/Image%20Links/canvas_viz3.jpg?raw=true)

 The panel is nothing more than a gameobject with a RectTransform, a CanavasRenderer and an Image component attached.
 It has not immediate interactivity, it is however useful as a container of other ui elements.
 We create a panel and anchor it to the top left corner of the screen holding down both **alt** and **shift** in the anchor presets menu.
-We sill not affect it's height, as we want it to span accross the whole scrren, but we will adjust it's width to 350.
+Let's name this "Main Panel".
+We will not affect it's height, as we want it to span accross the whole scrren, but we will adjust it's width to 350.

 Our user interface will be combined from a combination of UI elements, some of them will be **nested** inside other UI elements, as you can see in the diagram below.